 That is the biggest difference between the two actions.
 The reason for doing it.
-Completing an action for the benefit of person you have in mind.
-Conveying thoughts, caring, connection and maybe loving intention.
+Completing an action for the benefit of the person you have in mind.
+Conveying thoughts, caring, connection, and maybe loving intention.
 Is Kindness.

 Completing an action with yourself in mind, because it makes you feel good to do.
 Having the other intentions in mind that perhaps make you feel the sense of obligation, or because you were taught to behave or respond in a certain way.
 Is Nice.
 Good Manners and Politeness can be disconnecting.